rei/rei-cedar-docs/docs/components/link/README.md

         "caption": "apply different visual treatments for hyperlinks."
       }
     ],
-  "name": "CdrLink",
   "versions": [
     {
+      "components": [
+        {
+          "name": "CdrLink",
           "api": {
             "props": [
               {
                 "name": "tag",
                 "type": "string",
                 "default": "\"a\"",
                 "description": "Enables user to set appropriate HTML element tag. {a, button}" },
               {
                 "name": "modifier",
                 "type": "string",
                 "default": "N/A",
-            "description": "Modifier allows the user to pass a style variant to this component  Possible values: standalone" },
+                "description": "Modifier allows the user to pass a style variant to this component  Possible values: standalone"
+              },
               {
                 "name": "href",
                 "type": "string",
                 "default": "\"#\"",
                 "description": "Requires tag to be set to “a”.
 Sets URL to cdr-link href property" }
             ],
             "slots": [
               {
                 "name": "default",
                 "description": "innerHTML on the inside of the anchor component" }
             ],
             "installation": [
               {
                 "name": "@rei/cdr-link",
                 "type": "Node module package",
                 "description": "Import the component into your project" },
               {
                 "name": "cdr-link.css",
                 "type": "css",
                 "description": "Component specific styles"
               }
             ]
-      },
+          }
+        }
+      ],
       "version": "0.1.0"
     }
   ]